yashck14/Option-chain/README.md

-run in anaconda not in vs
+run in anaconda not in visual studio